Annie-19/Loan_prediction/README.md

-This is my first machine learning project.
-It is a loan prediction project.
+This is a machine learning loan prediction project.
 It predicts if someone is eligible for a loan and the amount they can be given.
+It predicts by looking at the level of education, income maritual status and other properties